pepijn/pepijn.github.io/_posts/2018-08-23-real-world-ledger-part-1.md

 rough sea.

-This post is part one in a series where I show how to map and plan your financial positions in Ledger so you're able to navigate those real world issues with confidence.
+This post is part one in a series where I show how to map and plan your financial positions in Ledger so you're able to navigate those real-world issues with confidence.
 How to do that exactly isn't trivial, though.
 With this blog series I hope to fill that skills gap&#x2014;the same that I encountered when starting with Ledger.
 I found many online examples too abstract and missing human/societal context for someone unfamiliar with accounting.

-That said, I won't be explaining you the theory behind techniques like double-entry accounting and investment portfolios in this post because I am neither an accountant nor am I an investment advisor.
-The Ledger documentation does a good job at explaining double-entry<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup> and Investopedia explains portfolios well<sup><a id="fnr.2" class="footref" href="#fn.2">2</a></sup>.
+That said, I won't be explaining to you the theory behind techniques like double-entry accounting and investment portfolios in this post because I am neither an accountant nor am I an investment advisor.
+The Ledger documentation does a good job of explaining double-entry<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup> and Investopedia explains portfolios well<sup><a id="fnr.2" class="footref" href="#fn.2">2</a></sup>.
 I will limit myself to the narrative and practical examples&#x2014;those are the things I've personally experienced.